deis/workflow/docs/src/understanding-deis/concepts.md

 (Deis itself is also a set of coordinated Docker containers.)

-## CoreOS

-[CoreOS][] is a new, minimal Linux distribution, rearchitected for running modern, containerized infrastructure stacks.

-Deis runs on CoreOS machines that can be hosted anywhere -- public cloud, private cloud, bare metal or even your workstation.

-CoreOS allows Deis to host applications and services at scale with high resilience, in a way that is simple to operate.

 ## Applications

 Deis is designed around the concept of an [application][], or app.